December 1, 2025

 Rejected from UPenn Early Decision: Next Steps

-Can You Transfer to UPenn or Reapply Next Year?
+Can You Reapply or Transfer to UPenn Later?

 UPenn Admissions Statistics